engu-m/Rhobs_code_challenge/README.md

 ## Results

-Results to each assignment are as follow :
+Results for each assignment is shown below :

  1.
  ```javascript
  {'country': 18971,
  'blues': 20817,